Special Report

 Share

-(HEMET, Calif.) — California’s Proposition 3 is the ballot initiative for the repeal of Proposition 8 that passed in 2008 defining a marriage as the union between one man and one woman.
+(HEMET, Calif.) — California’s Proposition 3 is the ballot initiative for the repeal of Proposition 8, passed in 2008, which defined marriage as the union between one man and one woman.
 Recently, The Click spoke with Lex Ortega, 37, director of community programs at the Palm Springs LGBTQ Community Center of the Desert about the initiative.
-Ortega is advocating for the referendum to be decided next month.
+Ortega is advocating for the repeal to be decided next month.

 The Click: What are your thoughts on the attempted repeal of Prop 8?